 Disclosure: This post contains references to products or services from one or more of our advertisers.
 We may receive compensation when you buy one of these products or services.
 For an explanation of our Advertising Policy, visit this page.

-Wintertime in Jasper National Park is one of the best times to visit.
-The blanket of snow creates the perfect ambiance for an ideal winter wonderland and the list of things to do is surprisingly lengthy: exciting ski trails, scenic hiking routes, tranquil spas, tasty local dishes, the world’s second largest dark sky preserve, and more!
+Jasper National Park in Winter is breathtaking.
+The blanket of snow creates the perfect ambiance for an ideal winter wonderland and the list of fun things to do in Jasper is surprisingly lengthy – from exciting ski trails, to scenic hiking routes, tranquil spas, tasty local dishes, the world’s second largest dark sky preserve and more!

 During the summer, the region is famous for scenic cascading waterfalls, carefully carved canyons, stunning mountain peaks and lush alpine scenery.
-During the winter, it transforms into a magical paradise.
-The waterfalls morph into towering ice blocks, the mountains are dusted with fluffy powder and the canyons convert themselves into mystical ice-caverns waiting to be explored.
-So, what are you waiting for?
-It’s time to get ready to go to Jasper!
+During the winter, it transforms into a magical paradise – the waterfalls morph into towering ice blocks, the mountains are dusted with fluffy powder and the canyons convert themselves into mystical caverns waiting to be explored.
+So what are you waiting for?
+Time to get ready to go to Jasper!

 Jasper National Park is largest in the Canadian Rockies, located in the western Canadian province of Alberta.
 By air, it’s most accessible from the Edmonton and Calgary International Airports.
 From there, you can either rent a car or take a bus or train to reach the park.
 The Sundog Tours and Greyhound bus services run from both Calgary and Edmonton Airport.
-As well, you can also reach the park by train either via the Via Rail Canada or the Rocky Mountaineer (the Rocky Mountaineer is a once in a lifetime journey, with a price-tag to match)
+You can also reach the park by train either via the Via Rail Canada or the spectacular glass-domed train, Rocky Mountaineer.

 Marmot Basin is Jasper’s ski resort, famous for the highest base elevation for all of Canada’s ski areas.
 They also offer ski and snowboard classes, rentals, and are located close to many of the accommodation options listed above.
-If downhill skiing is a little too fast-paced, cross-country skiers will enjoy the variety of routes around Jasper.
-From quick loops to longer and more challenging trails, you can glide past beautiful frozen lakes and mountain scenery.
-If you want to save 50% off a lift ticket, sign up for our newsletter to get lots of awesome tips.
-Our booklet can save you lots of money on your ski trip.
+Cross-country skiers will also enjoy the variety of routes – from quick loops to longer and more challenging trails past beautiful frozen lakes and mountain scenery.

 Visit the Jasper Planetarium for a chance to gaze up at the star-laden night sky and the world’s second largest dark sky preserve (an area where almost no artificial lighting is visible at night).

-With an abundance of adventure, Jasper is the perfect winter weekend destination.
+With an abundance of adventure Jasper is the perfect winter weekend destination.
+Jasper Winter activities are as great as they are in Summer.
 From endless starlit skies to epic canyon ice walks, exciting ski slopes and an eclectic mix of culinary options, a weekend in Jasper is one you won’t soon forget.